scenerystack/community/docs/learn/features.md

 The input system allows recording and playback of input events, and synthetic input events can be created.

+This allows integration with other input systems, for instance with [camera input identifying hand motion](https://youtu.be/of05rnd1Ers).

 ### Color Profiles and High-DPI Support

 TODO: describe how Scenery handles color profiles and high-DPI displays